Written by Emma (Teach Starter)

 #4 Take Down Your Displays

-When I was a teacher, designing displays was one of my favorite things to do at the start of the year.
+When I was a teacher, designing displays was one of my favourite things to do at the start of the year.
 I would get crafty, using cardboard, fabric and displays I’d found online (Teach Starter of course!) and spend hours cutting, laminating and tacking them to the wall.
 It was always a little bit sad to disassemble the displays at the end of the term.

 Here are some key tips to ensure that your displays stay in top condition and reusable for years to come: